ntai/wce-triage-v2/doc/build-usb-stick.md

 Hostname: wcetriage
 For username/password - triage/triage

-Then, install network manager

-apt install network-manager
+Do not install Network Manager.

 ## Step 2: Install all the things
 There are two options - one is to install Google Chrome, and other is to install Chromium.
 I followed the instruction of installing minimum Chrome but seems pointless at this point.
 Just install chromium-browser and be done with it.
 So that would be "apt install --no-install-recommends chromium-browser".